JimDesu/basis-lang/spec.md

 2. **Implicit context parameters.** The `/`-list in a command's signature names parameters that are filled automatically at the call site from the caller's lexical scope, by uniqueness-of-type.
 The provision is implicit at the syntactic level but not at the semantic level &mdash; the value must actually exist in the caller's lexical scope to be eligible.
 This is the language's Scala-implicit-style mechanism (&sect;3.6).

-3. **Captured-and-traveling state.** A value (such as a fexpr or a lambda) carries with it references to slots in some frame, established at the moment the value was constructed.
+3. **Captured-and-traveling state.** A value (such as a lambda) carries with it references to slots in some frame, established at the moment the value was constructed.
 When the value is later invoked, those references are part of the value's identity.
 The provision was made at construction time, not at invocation time.
 This is the language's closure mechanism (&sect;8).

 Absence of any of these means absence of reach.
 A frame six levels above the current one is on the call stack, but if no explicit provision chain reaches up to it, its slots are not reached by the current command.
 There is no mechanism by which a command can opt into reaching state that was not provisioned for it.